mertall/patchtst_and_hnsw/README.md

 ## Lightweight PatchTST and HNSW Implementation

 ### Overview
 This project trains a lightweight PatchTST model in 10 hours for a univariate time-series—the **Australian electricity demand** series.
-We preprocess the series into fixed-length windows, split train/validation/test **before** training to avoid leakage, train a Transformer-based patch model to predict future windows, then index the resulting embeddings in an HNSW index for to compare brute force KNN to HNSW.
+We preprocess the series into fixed-length windows, split train/test **before** training to avoid leakage, train a Transformer-based patch model to predict future windows, then index the train embeddings in an HNSW index.
+We will then compare brute force KNN to HNSW using the test embeddings as queries on our HNSW index of train embeddings.

 ---